Optimization of Quantum Measurements for Robustness Against Dark Counts: The $D$-Trace Optimality Framework: Motivation and Optimality

-In fact for $C^{n}$, if $D=\mathfrak{D}(C^{n})$, then $'D$-trace optimal$'$ is exactly the concept of $'$unbiase$'$(here for a single POVM, $'$unbiased$'$ means $'$equal-trace$'$ as in \cite{DF2021The}) since if all states are of equal weight, and the trace of an effect reflects the probability of obtaining it.
-However, $'$unbiased$'$ is a property of a measurement itself without considering the distribution of states to be determined while $'D$-trace optimality$'$ considers optimality related to state distribution.
-In practice, the unknown state might belong to a known set with weights instead of totally unknown with uniform distribution in the whole space, thus $'$unbiased$'$ is not enough as a criterion, as the distribution of states should influence the optimality of measurements.
-For example, every single rank-one projective measurement is unbiased, but for a special set of states, not every choice should be optimal in general.
-In other words, $'D$-trace optimal$'$ can be viewed as an extension of $'$unbiased$'$ relating to the prior distribution.
+In the context of $C^{n}$, if $D=\mathfrak{D}(C^{n})$, the concept of $D$-trace optimality corresponds directly to the notion of unbiasedness, where unbiasedness for a single POVM means equal-trace\cite{DF2021The}.
+If all states are assigned equal weights, the trace of an effect accurately represents the probability of its occurrence.
+However, unbiasedness is an intrinsic property of a measurement that does not account for the distribution of the states being measured.
+By contrast, $D$-trace optimality explicitly incorporates the state distribution into the evaluation of optimality.
+In practical scenarios, the unknown state is often drawn from a known set with a specific distribution, rather than being uniformly distributed across the entire state space.
+As a result, unbiasedness alone is insufficient as a criterion, as the distribution of the states should influence the optimality of the measurement.
+For instance, while any rank-one projective measurement is unbiased, not all such measurements are necessarily optimal for a specific subset of states.
+Therefore, D-trace optimality can be regarded as a generalization of unbiasedness that takes into account prior information about the state distribution, enabling the design of more effective measurements in cases where the uniformity assumption does not hold.